ThreatHuntingQuery/CrowdStrike-falcon-query-assets-tree-main-Falcon-Event-Search-Threat-Hunting-Queries/LogScale-and-FLTR/Packages/CrowdStrike-FLTR/README.md

 The packages generally include much more content than [individual dashboards, queries, alerts, etc](LogScale-and-FLTR/Vendor-Content).

-- **[crowdstrike-fltr-identityprotection](crowdstrike-fltr-identityprotection)**: queries and dashboards for Falcon Identity Detection in LogScale.
+- **[crowdstrike-fltr-identityprotection](crowdstrike-fltr-identityprotection)**: queries and dashboards for Falcon Identity Protection in LogScale.
 - **[crowdstrike-fltr-content](crowdstrike-fltr-content)**: queries and dashboards for Falcon telemetry, aka FDR.
 This must be installed with the [crowdstrike-fltr-run](crowdstrike-fltr-run) package.
 - **[crowdstrike-fltr-run](crowdstrike-fltr-run)**: scheduled searches and user functions that act as the underpinning for the [crowdstrike-fltr-content](crowdstrike-fltr-content) package.
 - **[crowdstrike-fltr-parser](crowdstrike-fltr-parser)**: a stand-alone parser for Falcon telemetry, aka FDR.
 You likely do not need this.